Who We Are

 OUR MISSION & VISION

-Our mission at ECHO is improving lives by reducing barriers to housing, social wellbeing, and economic opportunity.
+ECHO Housing & Community Development improves lives by reducing barriers to housing, social wellbeing, and economic opportunity.

-Our vision is a community where housing, social wellbeing and economic opportunities are accessible to all, fostering a thriving and compassionate society where every person can reach their full potential.
+We envision a community where housing, social wellbeing, and economic opportunity are accessible to all – fostering a thriving, compassionate society in which every person can reach their full potential.

 OUR CORE VALUES